Use audit logs to troubleshoot Conditional Access policy changes

 The Microsoft Entra audit log is a valuable source of information when troubleshooting why and how Conditional Access policy changes happened in your environment.

-Audit log data is only kept for 30 days by default, which might not be long enough for every organization.
-Organizations can store data for longer periods by changing diagnostic settings in Microsoft Entra ID to:
+Audit log data is kept for 30 days by default, which might not be enough for every organization.
+Organizations can store data longer by changing diagnostic settings in Microsoft Entra ID to:

-Find these options under Identity > Monitoring & health > Diagnostic settings > Edit setting.
-If you don't have a diagnostic setting, follow the instructions in the article Create diagnostic settings to send platform logs and metrics to different destinations to create one.
+Find these options under Entra ID > Monitoring & health > Diagnostic settings > Edit setting.
+If you don't have a diagnostic setting, see Create diagnostic settings to send platform logs and metrics to different destinations for instructions to create one.

 Use the audit log

-Browse to Identity > Monitoring & health > Audit logs.
+2. Browse to Entra ID > Monitoring & health > Audit logs.

-The audit logs display all activities, by default.
-Open the Activity filter to narrow down the activities.
+By default, the audit logs display all activities.
+Use the Activity filter to narrow down the activities.
 For a full list of the audit log activities for Conditional Access, see the Audit log activities.

-To view the details, select a row.
+5. Select a row to view the details.
 The Modified Properties tab lists the modified JSON values for the selected audit activity.

 Use Log Analytics

-Log Analytics allows organizations to query data using built in queries or custom created Kusto queries, for more information, see Get started with log queries in Azure Monitor.
+Log Analytics lets organizations query data using built-in queries or custom-created Kusto queries.
+For more information, see Get started with log queries in Azure Monitor.

-Once enabled find access to Log Analytics in the Identity > Monitoring & health > Log Analytics.
-The table of most interest to Conditional Access administrators is AuditLogs.
+After enabling it, find Log Analytics in Entra ID > Monitoring & health > Log Analytics.
+The table most relevant to Conditional Access administrators is AuditLogs.

 AuditLogs